 There is also a ticket support system that can be used to report problems directly to Deskew Technologies, although in most cases users will be referred back to the community forums as most issues reported through our support system have already been solved or answered on those forums.

 The support page also has a “Presales Contact” form for non-technical questions about Gig Performer as well as to contact us for business-to-business issues.
 Note that questions of a technical nature will not be answered through the Presales Contact forum.

-If a recent version of Gig Performer actually crashes, it will most likely be due to an errant or buggy plugin.
-Depending on your platform, some OS updates and also some anti-virus programs, particularly those that include real-time monitoring, can also cause Gig Performer (and other applications) to crash.
+If a recent version of Gig Performer actually crashes, it will most likely be due to an errant or buggy plugin (check this blog article to help you identify plugin that crashed).
+Depending on your platform, some operating system updates, audio interface driver updates, and also some anti-virus programs, particularly those that include real-time monitoring, can also cause Gig Performer (and other applications) to crash.

 We realize that it can be hard for users to determine the root cause of such a crash and some experiments may be required to track down the issue.
 A typical clue that a bug is due to something other than Gig Performer itself is that Gig Performer has been operating perfectly fine and then out of the blue seems to fail.
 In such cases it’s worth thinking about what might have changed in your environment.
-Did you add a new plugin that you had never used before or perhaps update your OS or download new AV rules, for example.
+Did you add a new plugin that you had never used before or perhaps update your operating system or download new anti-virus updates, for example.